 The local company, called Threads of Apollo, has created a water-repellent, full-grain leather jacket.
 Wakkas Sachwani, the founder of the company, explains that the jackets are made water-repellent by an in-house solution that they developed themselves.

-The water-repellent leather, called Rain-City Leather, was inspired after Sachwani’s many years in Vancouver being afraid of getting his leather jacket ruined in the rain.
+The water-repellent leather, called Rain-City Leather,was inspired after Sachwani’s many years in Vancouver and being afraid of getting his leather jacket ruined in the rain.

-“By integrating a water protection treatment right into the fibers of the leather, our jackets become inherently more repellent than those with surface-level treatments such as wax or oils,” reads the company’s Kickstarter.
+“By integrating a water protection treatment right into the fibres of the leather, our jackets become inherently more repellent than those with surface-level treatments such as wax or oils,” reads the company’s Kickstarter.

 Threads of Apollo explains that traditional leather protection can be a “double-edged sword,” because although unprotected leather can wear and tear faster, aftermarket products can involve excess spending, research, and testing to find the best solution.

 If done improperly, says the company, do-it-yourself water protection could take years of the jacket’s lifespan, cause the leather to get stiff and crack, or reduce the breathability or fit of the jacket.

 “We ensure 100% coverage that no after-the-fact product can achieve,” the company says.

 The jackets are made of 100% full-grain sheep leather, which allows for a pliable, lightweight leather jacket.
 Designed for busy, on-the-go lifestyles, the jackets include features such as a detachable hood pocket, pockets for phones, passports, and accessories, and even leather loops to hold glasses.

 Threads of Apollo adds that hides used to make the jacket also come from the food industry, meaning they’re put to use rather than going to a landfill.
 They also follow a made-to-order model, so the jackets are only produced in small batches.